Above: Pastor Carlisle in the ruins of Mount Pleasant Baptist Church

 But the church community didn’t miss a beat.
-In their grief, they found another location to worship and continued with their ministries.
+Even in their grief, they found another location to worship and continued with their ministries.
 “Nothing has decreased or changed over the years.
-In fact I would say that afterward we are still full steam ahead, we have all of our ministries still functioning, community programs, fundraising events, scholarships… everything… all the prior functions that the church participated in before the fire, we have continued to do that.
-We are feeding the homeless, having back to school drives,” says Pastor George Carlisle, who has led the church for almost eight years.
+In fact, I would say that afterward we are still full steam ahead, we have all of our ministries still functioning, community programs, fundraising events, scholarships … everything … all the prior functions that the church participated in before the fire, we have continued to do that.
+We are feeding the homeless, having back-to-school drives,” says Pastor George Carlisle, who has led the church for almost 8 years.

 “I think that’s because the church community, the people that come to Mt.
-Pleasant, they’re resilient, they really understand that being a believer, being a christian, is service, sacrifice.
-And we teach according to the scripture that if anyone wants to be like Christ… you will experience persecution, you will experience hardship, difficulty,” says Pastor Carlisle.
+Pleasant, they’re resilient, they really understand that being a believer, being a Christian, is service, sacrifice.
+And we teach according to the Scripture that if you want to be like Christ, you will experience persecution, you will experience hardship, difficulty,” says Pastor Carlisle.

 Since the arson, the church community has never given up on their church home.
 The building and location they consider hallowed ground.
 They never considered a new location or a new church building.
 Robinson says, “I don’t think that God’s plan for Mt.
 Pleasant.”
 And Pastor Carlisle adds, “It’s more than a building, it is a place of community, and so many lives have been touched through that building on those grounds.”

 So what now?
-The church community is still as determined today to restore the church building as they were after the fire, and have even planned some improvements.
+The church community is still as determined to restore the church building today as they were the day after the fire, and have even planned some improvements.
 Pastor Carlisle says, “I really feel that it is God’s will for this church to be restored.”
 But that costs money, and the building was underinsured due to its value at the time of appraisal.
-So far, through gofundme donations, they have raised $23,000 of the $600,000 needed to complete the restoration.
+So far, through GoFundMe donations, they have raised $23,000 of the $600,000 needed to complete the restoration.
 Slowly and surely they are working toward that goal.
 A large part of the expense of the restoration is bringing the building and property up to current codes, and the number of necessary county permits and fees is daunting and expensive.
-They have had to connect to the county water and sewer, which is not on Route 29 close to the church, but at the back of the three-acre property.
-Currently, with the money raised so far, they have been able to complete this project.
-When more money is raised, they can start on the interior of the building itself, which had no structural damage but significant water and smoke damage.
+They have had to connect to the county water and sewer, which is not on Route 29 close to the church but at the back of the 3 acre property.
+Currently, with the funds raised so far, they have been able to complete this project.
+When more money is raised, they can start on the interior of the building itself which suffered no structural damage but has significant water and smoke damage.
 Peterson, an engineer, has planned the interior of the church and produced the blueprints.
 They are thankful that their congregation contained someone whose time and talent could help so much in providing significant cost savings to the planned restoration.

-“There are two parts to this… the church, we are victims, and this created a hardship for our congregation, the congregation had no financial problems prior to this.
-Not only is it a hardship for the church, I [think about] this young man… he had no record, he ruined his life as a Christian.
-We have to think about what this young man has done to his life, and what he has to do to repent.” says Robinson.
+“There are two parts to this … as a church, we are victims, and this created a hardship for our congregation.
+The congregation had no financial problems prior to this.
+Not only is it a hardship for the church, I [think about] this young man … he had no record, he ruined his life as a Christian.
+We have to think about what this young man has done to his life and what he has to do to repent,” says Robinson.